 You didn’t think the unboxing goodness was over did you?
 Well just in case the Captivate and Intercept didn’t quite fill your appetite, here’s a two-in-one unboxing for you: Sony Ericsson’s XPERIA X10 Mini and X10 Mini Pro.

 In November 2009, Sony Ericsson announced its entry into the Android arena by adding the X10 to its XPERIA line.
 Three short months later, SE decided to put the X10 under a shrink-ray to create the X10 Mini and X10 Mini Pro.
-To say these Mini handsets are small is an understatement.
-The X10 Mini measures a scant 83mm tall and 50mm wide with its QWERTY packing brother being only slightly larger.
 Read More

 Our friendly neighborhood FedEx employee stopped by this morning with our Samsung Captivate, so I figured I’d do a quick unboxing video, snap some pictures, and give you guys our initial thoughts before our review in a couple days.